Part Two

 Workforce Workshops

-Participants were selected to ensure a balance of age, gender and geographical distribution across the UK, with a mix of rural and urban locations too.
-We also sought to bring in a cross-section of people working in different subsectors and different types of employment, from with a fixed home and work base, to those whose work requires frequent travel and touring.
+We sought to bring in a cross-section of people working in different sub-sectors and different types of employment, from those with a fixed home and work base, to those whose work requires frequent travel and touring.

-In these roundtable discussions, we invited representatives from the creative, cultural and heritage workforce (including freelancers) from our place partner areas to share their experience and views on local cultural decision making.
+We invited workers (including freelancers) from within our place partner areas to share their experience and views on local cultural decision making.

+?
 How might the creative, cultural and heritage workforce be impacted by increased local decision making in:

 England (6 June)